karlospn/opentelemetry-tracing-demo/README.md

 # OpenTelemetry .NET Client

-The apps are using the following OpenTelemetry versions
+The apps are using the following package versions:

 ```xml
 <PackageReference Include="OpenTelemetry" Version="1.2.0-rc1" />